 A photodiode is subjected to photons in the form of light which affects the generation of electron-hole pairs.
 If the energy of the falling photons (hv) is greater than the energy gap (Eg) of the semiconductor material, electron-hole pairs are created near the depletion region of the diode.
 The electron-hole pairs created are separated from each other before recombining due to the electric field of the junction.
-The direction of the electric field in the diode forces the electrons to move towards the n – side and consequently the holes move towards the p-side.
-As a result of the increase in the number of electrons on the n – side and holes on the p-side, a rise in the electromotive force are observed.
+The direction of the electric field in the diode forces the electrons to move towards the n-side and consequently the holes move towards the p-side.
+As a result of the increase in the number of electrons on the n-side and holes on the p-side, a rise in the electromotive force is observed.
 Now when an external load is connected to the system, a current flow is observed through it.

 Since photodiodes generate current flow directly depending upon the light intensity received, they can be used as photodetectors to detect optical signals.
 Built-in lenses and optical filters may be used to enhance the power and productivity of a photodiode.